Frequently Asked Questions

 WHERE DO YOU ADOPT YOUR HORSES TO?

-Currently we only adopt to those who live in Ontario and Quebec.
-Due to how our program operations work, we have limited resources to allow us the opportunity to adopt out to other provinces at this time unfortunately.
-However, if one of our adopters moves out of province after they have adopted a horse - we do absolutely allow that to happen.
+Currently we only adopt to those who live in Ontario and we do approve adoptions across Eastern Canada; on a case by case situation.
+If one of our adopters moves out of province after they have adopted a horse - we do absolutely allow that to happen.
 We don't make you give up your equine companion simply because life is taking you on a new adventure!
+We do not adopt horses to the United States.
+If you live in the USA and are interested in adoption, please check out the Standardbred Retirement Foundation (www.adoptahorse.org)

 DO YOUR HORSES COME WITH VET CHECKS OR PPE'S?